dietcoke7/CPSC312Prolog/README.md

 ### IO Functions

 The rest facts and rules are used to implement the IO functionalities.
 The program uses the terminal to allow the user to play the games.
-When `start.` is typed, it clears the terminal and displays a memu.
+When `start.` is typed, it clears the terminal and displays a menu.
 The user can then chose to play against a human or against the AI.

 ## References
 [Minimax](https://en.wikipedia.org/wiki/Minimax)